ameistad/haloy/README.md

 # Haloy

-Self-hostable deployments with zero downtime using Docker and HAProxy.
+Haloy is a tool for managing Dockerized applications with zero downtime deployments on your own infrastructure.
+It uses HAProxy to route traffic to the correct containers based on domain names and provides a configuration file for easy setup.

 ## Installation